A modern platform and a SCRUM Agile team to deliver Embedded BI - blog 2

 by Marc de Haas & Jan Hendrik Fleury, on Jul 13, 2021 3:35:19 PM

-Not surprisingly, for us as data and technology specialists, the data consumer will only see the functionality.
+Not surprisingly, for us as data and technology specialists, the data consumption will only see the functionality.
 Beneath the surface, many elements need to be covered.
 Creating the user interface is the easy part, managing the data governance, access and security can be tough.
-Setting this up in a way it can be easily maintained, adapted and scaled is beyond the capabilities of most technologies.
+Setting this up in a way it can be easily maintained, adapted, and scaled is beyond the capabilities of most technologies.